Immigration, Infrastructure And Iran: The President's Plans For 2018

 Infrastructure

-Infrastructure is always the thing dangled as the potential big area of bipartisanship.
-Both parties say they want it, and yet nothing has gotten done on it in the past decade.
+Infrastructure is always dangled as the potential big area of bipartisanship.
+Both parties say they want it, and yet nothing has gotten done in the past decade.

 Why?
 The question of how to pay for it.